Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ---

-## Classifying a message as an event

-To publish a message it must be classified as an event.
-There are two ways of achieving this
+## Defining events

+The messages needs to be declared as an event before it can be published.
+That can be done in two ways: using marker interfaces or message conventions.

 ### Via a Marker interface

-Adding a marker interface to the message definition.
+Add `IEvent` marker interface to the message definition:

 snippet:EventWithInterface

 ### Via Message Conventions

-Using the `EventWithConvention` message convention.

-Given a message with the following definition.
+The following message:

 snippet:EventWithConvention

-It could be treated as an event using the following convention.
+can be declared as an event using the following convention:

 snippet:DefiningEventsAs

-## Handling a event
+## Handling an event

-An event can be handled by use of the `IHandleMessages` interface on any [Handler](/nservicebus/handlers) or [Saga](/nservicebus/sagas).
+In order to handle an event, implement `IHandleMessages<T>` interface in any [Handler](/nservicebus/handlers) or [Saga](/nservicebus/sagas) class, where `T` is the specific event type.

 ## Publishing an event

-NOTE: In Version 6, the IBus interface has been deprecated and removed.
-Use the `Publish` methods on the `IMessageHandlerContext` interface within a handler, or the `IEndpointInstance`/`IMessageSession` interface instead.

-An event can be published via any instance of `IBus`.
-However there are several common locations where publishing occurs.

-### From a Handler

-From a handler in reaction to some other message being handled.
+In order to publish an event call the `Send` method from inside the event publisher.

+There are a few common scenarios for publishing events.
+Events might be published:

+- from a **handler**, when processing another message.

    snippet:publishFromHandler

-### From a Saga

-From a handler in reaction to some other message being handled.
+- from a **saga handler**, when processing another message.

    snippet:publishFromSaga

-### At endpoint startup
+- at endpoint startup

-At startup of an endpoint, directly after the bus has started.

    snippet:publishAtStartup

 ## Events as Classes or Interfaces

 Events can be either classes or interfaces.
 Since interfaces cannot be constructed there are slightly different semantics for publishing each.

 ### Publish a class